Cursive: Bengali

-the letters are more likely to be more curvy in appearance than in standard Bengali handwriting.
+The letters are more likely to be more curvy in appearance than in standard Bengali handwriting.

 Chinese

-Cursive forms of Chinese characters are used in calligraphy; "running script" is the semi-cursive form and "rough script" (mistakenly called "grass script" due to literal misinterpretation) is the cursive.
+Cursive forms of Chinese characters are used in calligraphy; "running script" is the semi-cursive form and "rough script" (also called "grass script") is the cursive.
 The running aspect of this script has more to do with the formation and connectedness of strokes within an individual character than with connections between characters as in Western connected cursive.
-The latter are rare in hanzi and in the derived Japanese kanji characters which are usually well separated by the writer.
+The latter are rare in hanzi and in the derived Japanese kanji characters, which are usually well separated by the writer.